indra-ehep/KinFit_Skim/README.md

 A brief discussion of the main folders is provided below.

 - **Skim_NanoAOD** : In current study we filter out a subsample of the full Run2 data and called it as Skim file.
-This particular folder is folder is dedicated for that task.
+This particular folder is dedicated for that task.
 - **CBA_Skim** : In next step we process the Skim files to apply various corrections and scale factors.
 We finally produce the output histograms and trees for the calculation of upper limit.
 - **Limit** : The codes for limit calculation can be found in this folder.